TEAMMATES/teammates/devdocs/staticAnalysis.md

 To run Checkstyle analysis on all Java source files with the Eclipse Checkstyle plugin, right click on the Project Folder in the `Project Explorer` window in Eclipse and select `Checkstyle > Check Code with Checkstyle`.
 The report can be found in the `Markers` window in Eclipse.

+To run PMD analysis using the Eclipse PMD plugin, right click on the project under `Project Explorer` and select `PMD > Check Code`.
+The report can be viewed in the PMD Perspective view under `Violations Overview`.
+Note that currently, the Eclipse plugin uses a different PMD version from what `travis.gradle` is using.

 Alternatively, run the tools via Gradle:
 ```
 ./gradlew -b travis.gradle {toolType}{sourceCodeType}